-CyberGhost operates an ample network of more than 5,900 servers, including 104 in Australia and more than 1000 in the US.
+CyberGhost operates a vast network of more than 5,900 servers, including 104 in Australia and more than 1000 in the US.
 It has a strong focus on unblocking streaming services like Netflix and Amazon Prime Video.
 It’s also popular with torrenters and has a dedicated “Torrent Anonymously” option within its apps.
 Plus, speeds are excellent, making it a great all-rounder.
 CyberGhost doesn’t log user activity or record IP addresses.
 Apps are available for Windows, MacOS, Linux, iOS, and Android.

 - Operates over 20 servers in Australia, great for accessing local content while abroad